 - FTRA/IEEE 3rd International Conference on Computer Science and its Applications (CSA-11).

-- Program committee member:
+- Program committee member (a selection):

 - 5th International Conference on Security and Cryptography (SECRYPT 2010).
 Athens, Greece, 26-28 July.